-Aged 55.
+Aged 56.
 Dutch.
 Non-Independent Non-Executive Director.
-Currently the Managing Director of PT Frisian Flag Indonesia, a subsidiary of Koninklijke Friesland Foods NV.
+Appointed to the Board on 1 December 2002.
+Currently the Managing Director of PT Frisian Flag Indonesia, a subsidiary of Royal FrieslandCampina NV.
 He holds a degree in Marketing from the Netherlands Institute of Marketing.
-He does not have any family relationship with any director and / or major shareholder of the Company other than as nominee director of Koninklijke Friesland Foods NV.
+He does not have any family relationship with any director and / or major shareholder of the Company other than as nominee director of Royal FrieslandCampina NV.
 He does not have any conflict of interest with the Company and has no convictions for any offences within the past ten years.
 He does not hold any shares in the Company.
-He attended three of the four Board Meetings held during the financial year.
+He attended all four Board Meetings held during the financial year.

-AUDIT COMMITTEE REPORT
+AUDIT COMMITTEE

-(Persuant to paragraph 15.16 of the Listing Requirements of Bursa Malaysia Securities Berhad)
+REPORT (Pursuant to paragraph 15.16 of the Listing Requirements of Bursa Malaysia Securities Berhad)